fromothers/www.maxhallinan.com/posts/_drafts/2018-06-10-the-debuggable-body.md

   the causes of the disease
 - understanding the causes of the disease means having an accurate model of the human organism
-- thus it would seem that making progress in the field of medicine is a matter making and improving these models
+- thus it would seem that making progress in the field of medicine is a matter of making and improving these models
 - if this is true, the question becomes how accurate do these models need to be?
 - it is possible that the human organism is so complex that understanding certain